Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 wc - word count script

-As you can see the above cases, Normally, there are two ways.
+As you can see the above cases, Normally there are two ways.
 But In my case, I will deal with second case, "wc --help" like this.

 ![](/img/Image/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python/Command_Line_Arguments_of_wc.png)

 The reason why I want to deal with second case, Nowadays, I'm making some program to probably reuse, So I decided to make the program is easy to use on command line of Linux

-So I figured out from C program. the hint is the variables of argc and argv.
+So I figured out the hint from C program. the hint is the variables of argc and argv.

-From now on, let's see how to make it on python.
+From now on, let's see how to make it with python on my purpose

 ## Argparse module of python

 **this article got refered from [Argparse Tutorial](https://docs.python.org/2/howto/argparse.html) of the official python site.**

 This module is so easy to use it on your purpose.
-But Basically, Users would figure out sys module. i.e. sys.argv of sys module
+But Basically Users would figure out sys module. i.e. sys.argv of sys module

-let's see simple program to check sys module out
+let's see simple program to sys module

 ```python
 import sys